 Do you dream of beating the odds and ensuring your startup is a success?

-When you start a business you want to succeed, but you know that most startups fail.
+When you start a business, you want to succeed, but you know that most businesses fail.
 Generally, it’s not one giant mistake that kills a startup.
 Most startups fail for multiple reasons.
-Unsuccessful entrepreneurs will tell you they failed because…they ran out of money or their marketing strategy was weak.
+Unsuccessful entrepreneurs will tell you they failed because…they ran out of money, or their marketing strategy was weak.

 Startups are like airplanes; they crash because of multiple errors, not just one.